webix-hub/docs/data/api/ui.datatable_freezerow.md

 @params:

-- id - (number/string) - the row id
+- id		number,string	the row id
-- state - (boolean) - true, to allow row moving to the "frozen" block
+- state		boolean			true, to allow row moving to the "frozen" block

 @example: